 Okay, let’s get back for a moment on our previous point: climate and seasons.
 One vital thing to know before going to Tenerife is that the weather on the North and South of the island can be very different.
 In addition, if you’re into astrophotography or stargazing, the nights can get pretty cold up at the Teide National Park even in June.
 This is especially true during winter.
 So if you want to enjoy the island in its full glory and visit all the best places in Tenerife, make sure to bring both a bathing suit and a proper winter jacket!
 Sounds a bit too much, but the climate there is quite unique and it’s part of what makes Tenerife so charming.
 It literally offers something for everyone.

 It also doesn’t hurt to know that the water of the Atlantic is pretty cold, even during summer.
-There isn’t really much you can do about it, but I wanted to save you the unpleasant surprise. 😁 Now that we’re prepared on what to expect, let’s jump straight to some of the best things to do in Tenerife!
+There isn’t really much you can do about it, but I wanted to save you the unpleasant surprise. 😁 We’ve covered some basics, but there are a lot more Spain travel tips you can explore.
+However, now that we’re prepared on what to expect, let’s jump straight to some of the best things to do in Tenerife!

 Things to do in Tenerife – Northwest